tinmarino/EvaluationCity/README.md

 * [Source of code (Stackoverflow)](https://stackoverflow.com/questions/2659116/)
 # 3 What is a friend function and when should a function be made friend?
 Please write a simple code as an example of it. <a name="friend"></a>

-A friend function defined outside a class scope but with the rights to access all the members of this class, even members with restrictions (private and protected).
+A friend function is a function implemented outside a class scope but with the rights to access all the members of this class, even members with restrictions (private and protected).

 Friends functions are used when access to private data of a class are required.